 In 1967, the regrouped Moody Blues scored a big hit with "Days of Future Passed," an album that combined classical orchestration with rock music.
 Thanks to the singles "Nights in White Satin" and "Tuesday Afternoon" the record went gold, reaching No. 3 on the charts.

-"Seventh Sojourn" was released in 1972, spawning the hit "I'm Just A Singer (In A Rock & Roll Band)."
-After an epic nine-month world tour in 1974, the Moody Blues announced they were going on hiatus for an unspecified period.
+"Seventh Sojourn" was released in 1972, spawning the hit "I'm Just a Singer (In a Rock and Roll Band)."
+After an epic nine-month world tour in 1974, The Moody Blues announced they were going on hiatus for an unspecified period.
 All five members released solo albums, and in 1978 the group decided to resume working together, releasing "Octave," their first platinum record.

 Their timeless repertoire of songs has become an embedded part of pop culture.
 The group was immortalized on an episode of "The Simpsons."
-Their music has been featured in movies, televisions and in national advertisement campaigns including this year's TV ad for VISA featuring "Tuesday Afternoon."
+Their music has been featured in movies, television shows and in national advertisement campaigns including the TV ad for Visa featuring "Tuesday Afternoon."

 In May 2007, the group released a 41-track, two-disc compilation of sessions recorded at BBC Studios, various TV appearances and more.
-Moody Blues also toured United States, Canada, and United Kingdom every year from 2006 to 2010.
+The Moody Blues also toured the United States, Canada and the United Kingdom every year from 2006 to 2010.

-The band recently completed dates in South Africa, in addition to a 32-city U.S. tour across the East Coast in March and April 2012.
+The band completed dates in South Africa, in addition to a 32-city U.S. tour across the East Coast in March and April 2012.
 The tour was one of the Top 20 grossing tours in a year according to Pollstar magazine.
-Additionally, Johnny Depp’s film “Dark Shadows,” featured The Moody Blues’ legendary classic hit “Nights in White Satin” in the film and on the soundtrack.
+Additionally, Johnny Depp's film "Dark Shadows" featured The Moody Blues' legendary classic hit "Nights in White Satin" on the soundtrack.
 Originally released from the "Days of Future Passed" album, the song is one of the biggest selling singles to date and reach No. 1 three separate times on the Billboard charts.